SwissDataScienceCenter/renku/docs/user/interactive_customizing.rst

 Customizing interactive environments
 ====================================

-Very quickly you will want to make changes to the default configuration of your interactive sessions.
-The default environments we provide are pretty bare-bones so if you want to have easy access to your preferred packages, some simple steps at the start of your project will get you on the way quickly.
+Very soon, you will want to make changes to the default configuration of your interactive sessions.
+The default environments we provide are pretty bare-bones.
+If you want to have easy access to your preferred packages, some simple steps at the start of your project will get you on the way quickly.